Glossary of terms

 Double degree: Two Higher Education programs, each of which has been separately approved, which are studied concurrently.
 These programs are usually from different discipline areas, for example Business/Engineering.
 Double degrees are normally completed in less time than would be required for the two degrees taken one after the other.

-DSC: Design and Social Context Portfolio, see also Design and Social Context Portfolio
+DSC: Design and Social Context Portfolio, see also Design and Social Context College

 Dual Award: A dual award enables students to study concurrently for a higher education program, normally a Bachelor degree in one discipline, and a TAFE program such as the Advanced Certificate in another discipline, thus providing an opportunity to supplement one discipline with a practical, vocationally-oriented discipline.